Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Estimation and Large Sample Properties

-Assumptions \ref{ass:entropy} and \ref{ass:dpfctn} are necessary for Theorem~\ref{thm:fhat}, which provides the uniform convergence of $\hfo$ to $\fo$.
-These entropy conditions serve to overcome the dependence between the summands in the estimator of the transport rank and to establish uniform convergence to the population transport ranks.
-For any $t \in \real$, $\fo (t)= \expect(\hfo (t))$.
-For functions $y_{\o,t}(x) = \mathbb{I}\{d(\o,x) \leq t\}:\, \O \ra \real$ and the function class $\mcF=\{ y_{\o,t} : \o \in \O, t \in \real \}$, Theorem~\ref{thm:fhat} establishes that under Assumptions \ref{ass:entropy} and \ref{ass:dpfctn} the function class $\mcF$ is $P$-Donsker.
+Assumptions~\ref{ass:entropy} and \ref{ass:dpfctn} are necessary for Theorem~\ref{thm:fhat}, which provides the uniform convergence of $\hfo$ to $\fo$.
+The entropy condition Assumption~\ref{ass:entropy} serves to overcome the dependence between the summands in the estimator of the transport rank and to establish uniform convergence to the population transport ranks.
+Assumption~\ref{ass:dpfctn} is a smoothness condition of the probability measure $P$, which is widely satisfied.
+Examples include absolutely continuous distributions with compact support in a Euclidean space or probability distributions on a Riemannian manifold, where after applying Riemannian log maps the transformed distributions on tangent spaces are absolutely continuous with compact support.